degville/docs-cloud/en/install-maas.md

 ![SSH key import][install-maas_sshkeys]

-!!!
-Note:
-    To generate a local SSH public/private key pair, type `ssh-keygen -t rsa` from the Linux account you'll control MAAS from, and when asked, leave the passphrase blank.
+If you need to generate a local SSH public/private key pair, type `ssh-keygen -t rsa` from the Linux account you'll control MAAS from, and when asked, leave the passphrase blank.

 Adding SSH keys completes this initial MAAS configuration.
 Click `Go to the dashboard` to move to the MAAS dashboard and the device discovery process

 ## Networking

 By default, MAAS will monitor local network traffic and report any devices it discovers on the 'Device discovery' page of the web UI.
-This page also functions as the landing page for the dashboard and will be the first you see progressing from the installation first-steps.
+This page also functions as the landing page for the dashboard and will be the first you see progressing from the installation on-boarding.

 ![Device discovery][install-maas_discovery]

 Before taking the configuration further, we need to tell MAAS about our network and how we'd like connections to be configured.

-These options are managed from the `Subnets` page in the web UI.
+These options are managed from the `Subnets` page of the web UI.
 The subnets page defaults to listing connections by fabric and MAAS creates one fabric per physical NIC on the MAAS server.
 As we're configuring a machine with a single NIC, a single fabric will be be listed linked to the external subnet.